Working with OLE Objects and Online Video

 The following code example shows how to set the file name, extension, and display name for OLE Package:

 Get Access to OLE Object Raw Data

-The following code example demonstrates how to get OLE Object raw data using OleFormat.GetRawData() method.
+The following code example shows how to get OLE Object raw data using the get_raw_data method:

-The following code example demonstrates how to inserts an embedded OLE object as an icon from a stream into the document.
+The following code example shows how to inserts an embedded OLE object as an icon from a stream into the document:

-The second overload works with all other video resources and takes embed Html code as a parameter.
+The second overload works with all other video resources and takes embedded HTML code as a parameter.
 The HTML code for embedding a video may vary depending on the provider, so contact the respective provider for details.